uqmars/constitution/Constitution.md

 * fails to comply with any of the provisions of these rules
 * has membership fees in arrears
-* conducts himself or herself in a manner considered to be injurious or prejudicial to the character or interests of The Club,
+* conducts themself in a manner considered to be injurious or prejudicial to the character or interests of The Club,

     the Executive Team shall consider whether the Club Member's membership shall be terminated.